samyakpadwekar/Java_backend/Spring Core/Readme.md

 - *global-session* - This is used to create global session beans for Portlet applications.
 Spring Framework is extendable and we can create our own scopes too.
 However, most of the times we are good with the scopes provided by the framework.

-### How is Spring’s singleton bean different from Gang of Four Singleton Pattern?
+### 11.How is Spring’s singleton bean different from Gang of Four Singleton Pattern?
 - GOF Singleton Pattern as per Wikipedia
 > A Java singleton, per the design pattern where instantiation is restricted to one, usually per class loader by the code.
 - Spring Singleton as per Spring 3.1 Doc